 In the intervening decade and a half, JL has taught and held a variety of middle leadership positions in Further Education and in secondary schools, and been a governor at an infants’ school.
 He has published a book on teacher professionalism and been commissioned by unions and think tanks to research topics ranging from accountability to higher education access.

 Having come full circle, and now as commissioning editor, JL is committed to making depth and diversity the hallmarks of the features in Schools Week and FE Week, and giving a voice to the teachers and lecturers he still considers his colleagues.

 Billy Camden is senior reporter

-Billy initially spent two weeks as an intern at FE Week in February 2014 and impressed so much that he was offered a junior reporter position at sister paper Schools Week when it was set up the following September.
+Billy studied journalism at Anglia Ruskin University before gaining his NCTJ qualification.
+He initially spent two weeks as an intern at FE Week in February 2014 before being offered a junior reporter position at sister paper Schools Week when it was set up the following September.

 In September 2015 he moved from being head commander of the Bulletin, Campus and Movers & Shakers sections to become a fully-fledged reporter on both FE Week and Schools Week.

 He’s now the chief reporter at FE Week and helps the editor lead the news team to cover in-depth investigations, anything and everything to do with FE that hits Parliament, and sector events across the country.

 Fraser came to FE Week in January, following a job at a local newspaper in St Albans, a degree in politics at the University of Kent, and attaining not one, but two qualifications in journalism from the National Council for the Training of Journalists.

 Since then, he has covered UCU strikes, Hadlow College and West Kent and Ashford College becoming the first to fall under the insolvency regime, and followed Team UK to Russia to cover WorldSkills 2019.